 Reasons why your assets might enter the escheatment process

 Some of the more frequent causes include:

-Not being an active shareholder.
-Failing to vote your proxy at annual meetings or leaving your dividend checks uncashed may lead to your account to be considered abandoned or dormant.
+- Not being an active shareholder.
+Failing to vote your proxy at annual meetings or leaving your dividend checks uncashed may lead to your account being considered abandoned or dormant.

-Not informing companies of your new name.
-If you change your name due to marriage, divorce or any other reason, be sure that the companies holding your investments are aware.
-If you don’t, that can make it more difficult to easily verify your ownership.
+- Not informing companies of your new name.
+If you change your name due to marriage, divorce, or any other reason, be sure that the companies holding your investments are aware.
+If you don’t, that can make it that much more difficult to verify your ownership.

-Failing to tell your heirs about your investments.
-If you expect that your beneficiaries will be able track down all your holdings after your death without knowing where to look, they might overlook some assets.
-Likewise, ensure that beneficiary information is on file with the companies holding your funds.
+- Failing to tell your heirs about your investments.
+You may hope that your beneficiaries will be able to track down all your holdings after your death without knowing where to look, but they may overlook some key assets.
+It is likewise important to ensure that beneficiary information is on file with the companies holding your funds.
 If the IRS reports that your Social Security number is assigned to a person who is now deceased, your investment company might classify your account as dormant or abandoned if there are no beneficiaries designated.